quincycheng/katacoda-scenarios/conjur-k8s-secretless/sa-5.md

 The following procedures are covered in this step:

+1. Add the secrets to Conjur
-1. Add the app to Conjur policy
+2. Add the app to Conjur policy
-2. Grant Conjur access to the pods in app namespace
+3. Grant Conjur access to the pods in app namespace
-3. Store Conjur SSL cert in a Config Map
+4. Store Conjur SSL cert in a Config Map

+## Add the secrets to Conjur

 ## Add the app to Conjur policy